 I use this wonderful lens a lot.
 It’s a prime, macro lens that lets me get super close to those delicious gooey details with incredible sharpness.
 I definitely recommend this lens to food photographers who want to capture the type of images that make people feel like they can almost taste the food.

 I love this lens.
 I call it my convenient lens, because the zoom allows me to adjust the focal length without having to move my camera or tripod.
 It’s a gorgeous zoom lens that ranges from wide angle to closer telephoto shots.
 It is on the heavier side, but it’s extremely versatile whether you’re shooting food, people, interiors, exteriors or landscapes.

 Related Post: The Best Camera for Food Photography

-In conclusion, lenses for photography are going to be expensive.
-It’s important to stay true to your budget and choose lenses that will be the most useful for the type of images you want to shoot.
+In conclusion, lenses for photography are expensive and the better the glass, the more pricey they can become.
+The Sigma Art lenses are a solid and more affordable “third party” option if the brand-specific models are too expensive.
+Be sure to check them out.
+It’s really important to stay true to your budget and choose lenses that will be the most useful for the type of images you want to shoot.
 If you run into any questions, let me know!

 * This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra charge to you.
 I only promote products that I actually use and support.